RaspAP/raspap-docs/docs/wlanrouting.md

 A system configured with predictable interface names is shown, above.

-### Check connectivity
+### Check ethernet connectivity
-Finally, confirm internet connectivity on your attached client device.
+Finally, confirm internet connectivity on your Ethernet-equipped client device.
 Optionally, you may wish to perform a [speed test](speedtest.md).
-If you wish to stop wireless LAN routing, simply choose **Stop WLAN routing**.
+If you want to stop wireless LAN routing, simply choose **Stop WLAN routing**.
 The `iptables` NAT rules added by RaspAP will be removed from your system.
+The associated DHCP and `dnsmasq` configurations will be removed as well.

 !!! tip "Tip"
     RaspAP's default subnets are added for convenience.
 If you wish to create a custom configuration for your clients, you may do so from the **DHCP Server** page.
 Be sure to **Save settings** and restart `dsnmasq` to apply your changes.
 If your interface is named something other than `eth0` or `enx` you must create your own DHCP configuration.